Brätte: Decline

 Brätte could not survive because militarily it occupied a poor location and the natural separation of Lake Vassbotten from the rest of Vänern prevented ships from reaching Brätte.
 There had already been attempts to move the town, both by Gustav Vasa in 1560 and by Eric XIV a few years later.
 The next attempt was made by Charles IX in 1610 after a fire destroyed six of the town's 22 houses.
 The intended location was privately owned, however, but in 1641 an agreement enabled the acquisition of the estate.
 Brätte's residents were now able to establish their new city and on February 1, 1644, Queen Christina granted regency privileges for Vänersborg.
 The last inhabitants left Brätte in 1647.

 Excavations

 Archaeological excavations were made in 1918 and 1943 and the remains of the city are now visible.
-Many of the finds can be seen in the Vänersborg Museum, where a model (by Soren Elmqvist) depicts Brätte as it was in the early 1600s.
+Many of the finds can be seen in the Vänersborg Museum, where a model (by Sören Elmqvist) depicts Brätte as it was in the early 1600s.